rguerraty/rguerraty.github.io/_pages/about.md

 Throughout my research career, I have also been involved in teaching activities and have served as a referee for *Annals of Physics*.

-Outside of physics you can find me in the mountains, either on my bike or hiking.
+Outside of physics you can find me in the mountains, either on my bike [<i class="fa-regular fa-image" aria-hidden="true" style="color: black; font-size: 18px;"></i>](/assets/images/bike.jpeg)  or hiking [<i class="fa-regular fa-image" aria-hidden="true" style="color: black; font-size: 18px;"></i>](/assets/images/pintor.jpeg).
 I am an amateur mountain biker in the disciplines of enduro and downhill.
 Earlier this year (2024), I placed 4th in the *Master A experience* category during the second round of the Chilean National Enduro Championship.

 ----------------------------------------